 Stage 1: Pre-proposals

-Eligible applicants submit short pre-proposals (appr.
-6.000 characters)
+Eligible applicants submit short pre-proposals through our online application system.

 All pre-proposals will be screened for eligibility by the administrative scientific staff and forwarded to the Kavli Trust Scientific Review Committee (SRC) for peer review.
 If more than 40 pre-proposals are submitted, the administrative scientific staff will do a quality screening and refuse some of them.